udo-munk/z80pack/doc/README-wsl.txt

 Open a new Windows Terminal and start a "Ubuntu" session.

-Enter:
+For using X11, enter:
-sudo apt install gcc g++ make libjpeg-turbo8-dev libgl1-mesa-dev libglu1-mesa-dev
+sudo apt install gcc make libjpeg-turbo8-dev libgl1-mesa-dev libglu1-mesa-dev

+Or for SDL2, enter:
+sudo apt install gcc make libsdl2-dev libsdl2-image-dev

 Now unpack the z80pack source distribution and follow, for example, "README-frontpanel.txt".